FlowiseAI/FlowiseDocs/deployment/gcp.md

 ## Build and Push the Docker image

-Run following commands to build and pushe the Docker image to GCP Container Registry.
+Run the following commands to build and push the Docker image to GCP Container Registry.
 1. Clone the Flowise
 ```
 git clone https://github.com/FlowiseAI/Flowise.git